State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 How The Broker Shop handles disclosures

 If you have questions about what a specific disclosure means, or which terms favor or disadvantage you, we'll walk through it with you.
-There's no charge for our time — we're paid only when you close a deal you choose, and only by the lender.
+There's no charge for our time — we're paid only when you close a deal you choose, and only by the funder.

 Get Offers With Full, Compliant Disclosures